Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Turkish Airlines' Entertainment Screens Provide Prayer Information for Followers of Islam

-Arriving in Nairobi - Customs, Immigration and Airport Transportation
+\Arriving in Nairobi – Immigration and Airport Transportation

-My flight from Istanbul arrived in Nairobi eight hours and five minutes after departing.
+My flight from Istanbul to Nairobi arrived a little over eight hours after departure.
 We disembarked by stairs and took a bus to the arrival terminal.
-Upon arriving at the terminal, we were required to show proof of the COVID-19 vaccine.
-This vaccine check was chaotic as many people thought they were checking Yellow Fever vaccines.
-Once through this checkpoint, it took about an hour to clear passport control, gather my luggage, and clear customs.
+Once inside, it took about an hour to get through the arrival process, collect my luggage, and clear customs.

 Disembarking by Stairs - Turkish Airlines - Istanbul to Nairobi